Australia–Canada relations: Defence history and relations

 Canada's and Australia's militaries have fought alongside each other numerous times including World War I, World War II, the Korean War and many United Nations Security Council-sanctioned missions.

 The Battle of Kapyong is one of the many—and most prolific—examples of Australian and Canadian forces fighting together within a close proximity.
 The Korean War battle which occurred between 22–25 April 1951, saw the 3rd Battalion, Royal Australian Regiment (3RAR) and the 2nd Battalion, Princess Patricia's Canadian Light Infantry (2 PPCLI) engaged in a ferocious defensive action against a Chinese force outnumbering them at least 5 to 1.

 Australian casualties were 32 killed, 59 wounded and 3 captured whilst Canadian losses were 10 killed and 23 wounded.
 3RAR and 2PPCLI were each awarded both the United States Presidential Unit Citation and Korean Presidential Unit Citation for their actions during the Battle of Kapyong.

 To maintain this strong military relationship, a Canadian Defence Advisor is stationed at the High Commission in Canberra to share intelligence.
 Australia and Canada both contributed the International force in East Timor and both worked together to fight terrorism in Afghanistan.

 In December 2017, Australian Defence Minister Marise Payne announced that eighteen F/A-18A Hornet aircraft would be sold to Canada after officials cancelled an F/A-18F Super Hornet order from the United States.
 The first two aircraft are expected to be handed over to the Royal Canadian Air Force in early 2019.

+Following his 2026 speech at Davos, Mark Carney made the first visit of a Canadian Prime Minister to Australia since 2007 where he addressed the Australian parliament and met with Australian Prime Minister Anthony Albanese to strengthen joint partnerships amidst global uncertainty.
+Both leaders emphasised their countries' links and the need for middle powers to work together in the 'new world order'.

+Australia and Canada signed a $2.5 billion deal for an advanced over-the-horizon radar system in June 2026, marking the first overseas sale of the Australian technology.
+The system extends detection range beyond conventional radar and will support Canada's Arctic surveillance, strengthening bilateral defence cooperation.

+High-level visits

+Prime Ministers Anthony Albanese and Mark Carney (along with other world leaders) in Kananaskis, Canada; June 2025.